seraphicfae/cobbleverse-server/README.md

 # Cobbleverse Server In Docker Compose
-First off, this is mostly taken from https://github.com/Blue-Kachina/cobbleverse_server \
+First off, this is mostly taken from https://github.com/Blue-Kachina/cobbleverse_server
-I'm simply doing things to adjust to my system

 ## What Exactly Is This?
 ### Cobbleverse